-In the summer of 1936, after giving the military rebels every chance to prepare themselves, the Popular Front elected in February was prepared to negotiate and perhaps even to surrender.
-The politicians would have made their peace with the rebels, as they had done during the dictatorship of Primo de Rivera (1923-1931), which was supported by eminent socialists (Cabellero had served it as a technical counselor, before becoming Minister of Labor in 1931, and then head of the Republican government from September 1936 to May 1937).
-Furthermore, the general who had obeyed republican orders two years earlier and crushed the Asturias insurrection--Franco--couldn't be all that bad.
+In the summer of 1936, it was an open secret that a military coup was coming.
+After giving the rebels every chance to prepare themselves, the Popular Front elected in February was willing to negotiate and perhaps even to surrender.
+The politicians would have made their peace with the rebels, as they had done during the dictatorship of Primo de Riveira (1932-31), which was supported by eminent socialists (Caballero had served it as a technical counsellor, before becoming Minister of Labour in 1931, and then head of the Republican government from September 1936 to May 1937).
+Furthermore, the general who had obeyed republican orders two years earlier and crushed the Asturias insurrection - Franco - couldn't be all that bad.

-But the proletariat rose up, blocked the putsch in half of the country, and hung onto its weapons.
-In so doing, the workers were obviously fighting fascism, but they were not acting as anti-fascists because their actions were directed against both Franco and against a democratic state more unsettled by the workers' initiative than by the military revolt.
+But the proletariat rose up, blocked the putsch in half of the country, and hung on to its weapons.
+In so doing, the workers were obviously fighting fascism, but they were not acting as anti-fascists because their actions were directed against Franco and against a democratic state more unsettled by the masses' initiative than by the military revolt.
 Three prime ministers came and went in 24 hours before the fait accompli of the arming of the people was accepted.

 Once again, the unfolding of the insurrection showed that the problem of violence is not primarily a technical one.
-Victory does not go to the side with the advantage in weaponry (the military) or in numbers (the people), but rather to the side which dares to take the initiative.
-Where workers trust the state, the state remains passive or promises the moon, as happened in Zaragoza.
-When their struggle is focused and sharp (as in Malaga), the workers win; if it is lacking in vigor, it is drowned in blood (20,000 killed in Seville).
+Victory does not go to the side with the advantage in weaponry (the military) or in numbers (the people), but rather to who dares to take the initiative.
+Where workers trusted the state, the state remained passive or promised the moon, as happened in Zaragoza.
+When their struggle was focused and sharp (as in Malaga), the workers won; if it was lacking in vigour, it was drowned in blood (20 000 killed in Seville).

-Thus the Spanish Civil War began with an authentic insurrection, but such a characterization is incomplete.
-It holds true only for the opening moment of the struggle: an effectively proletarian uprising.
+Thus the Spanish Civil War began with an authentic insurrection, but such a characterisation is incomplete.
+It holds true only for the opening moment: an effectively proletarian uprising.
 After defeating the forces of reaction in a large number of cities, the workers had the power.
 But what were they going to do with it?
 Should they give it back to the republican state, or should they use it to go further in a communist direction?

-Created immediately after the insurrection, the Central Committee of Antifascist Militias included delegates from the CNT, the FAI, the UGT, the POUM, the PSUC (product of the recent fusion of the CP and the SP in Catalonia), and four representatives of the Generalitat, the Catalan regional government.
-As a veritable bridge between the workers' movement and the state, and, moreover, tied if not integrated into the Generalitat's Department of Defense by the presence in its midst of the latter's councilor of defense, the commissar of public order, etc. the Central Committee of the Militias quickly began to unravel.
+Created immediately after the insurrection, the Central Committee of Antifascist Militias included delegates from the CNT, the FAI, the UGT (socialist union), the POUM, the PSUC (product of the recent fusion of the CP and the socialists in Catalonia), and four representatives of the Generalitat, the Catalan regional government.
+As a veritable bridge between the workers' movement and the state, and, moreover, tied if not integrated into the Generalitat's Department of Defence by the presence in its midst of the latter's council of defence, the commissar of public order, etc., the Central Committee of the Militias quickly began to unravel.

-Of course, in giving up their autonomy, most proletarians believed that they were, in spite of everything, hanging onto real power, and giving the politicians only the facade of authority, which they mistrusted, and which they could control and orient in a favorable direction.
+Of course, in giving up their autonomy, most proletarians believed that they were, in spite of everything, hanging onto real power, and giving the politicians only the facade of authority, which they mistrusted, and which they could control and orient in a favourable direction.
 Were they not armed?

 This was a fatal error.
-The question is not: who has the guns? but rather: what do the people with the guns do?
-10,000 or 100,000 proletarians armed to the teeth are nothing if they place their trust in anything beside their own power to change the world.
+The question is not: who has the guns?
+But rather: what do the people with the guns do?
+10 000 or 100 000 proletarians armed to the teeth are nothing if they place their trust in anything beside their own power to change the world.
 Otherwise, the next day, the next month or the next year, the power whose authority they recognize will take away the guns which they failed to use against it.